Liz Sanbourne: 2001–2006: Passions

 In 2005, Liz drinks poisoned punch which Julian's ex-wife Rebecca Hotchkiss had intended for Eve.
 Liz accuses Eve of deliberately giving her the punch, and Eve is arrested for attempted murder.
 T. C. proposes to Liz, but she becomes increasingly paranoid over his romantic feelings for Eve.
 Liz attempts to force Julian to have sex with her in the middle of an earthquake and tsunami, and stabs him in the back when he does not comply.
 At this point, Liz lies to Julian by saying that he had raped her in the past.
 T. C. later breaks off his engagement with Liz after reconciling with his ex-wife's past and rebukes all of her efforts to seduce her way back into his life.
 On the eve of Eve's trial, Liz offers her adoptive sister a deal: she will rescind her accusation and not testify if Eve promises to leave Harmony forever.
 Eve considers the deal before ultimately refusing it.
 Near the end of Eve's trial, Julian agrees to give Rebecca anything she wants in exchange for her testimony that she saw Liz with the vial of poison.
 Tabitha Lenox's daughter Endora Lenox magically casts the jury into a fake flashback, matching Rebecca's testimony, and the judge declares a mistrial.

 Liz's desperation to destroy Eve, Julian, and Alistair drives her to act more violent and erratic, such as threatening to kill Julian with a letter opener.
 At the New Year's Eve party, titled "A Murder is Announced", Liz stabs Alistair in the neck, which puts him into a coma.
 Before attempting to disconnect Alistair's life support, Liz confesses to Julian that she was the one who shot him in 2002.
 She tells Julian that he did not rape her, and that it was actually Alistair.
 Julian stops Liz from killing Alistair by encouraging her to let go of her hatred in order to find love in the future.
 She agrees to abandon her plans for revenge against Eve and Alistair in order to find a new direction for her life and leaves Harmony.
 In his comatose state, Alistair swears revenge against Liz.
-While in Rome, Italy, Chad discovers that Liz is his mother through his birth certificate provided by tabloid editor JT Cornell.
+While in Rome, Italy, Chad discovers that Liz is his mother through his birth certificate provided by tabloid editor J. T. Cornell.
 The birth certificate also reveals that Liz was not Eve's half-sister, and Chad's relationship with Whitney was not incestuous.